mediadepot/docker-duplicacy/README.md

 Two branches are supported:

-- `latest`: the classic one with the fixed version of duplicacy_web baked into the image.
-Supports x86_64 and ARMv7.
+- `latest`: the classic one with the fixed version of duplicacy_web baked into the image. x86_64 only.
-- `mini`: The container downloads and caches the specified duplicacy_web on start.
+- `mini`: The container downloads and caches the correct binary of duplicacy_web for the host architecture and selected version on start.
 To update/downgrade to another version change the environment variable and restart the container.
-Supports x86_x64 and ARMv7.
+Supports x86_x64 and arm.

 Notes:

+- Arm detection is untested.
 - Download-on-demand approach was already used by duplicacy_web to fetch the updated version of a duplicacy cli engine.
 The `mini` container now extends this behavior to duplicacy_web itself making it easy to switch between versions at your cadence.

 ## Volumes